royale-proxy/cr-messages/README.md

 - **RRSINT32:** Obfuscated signed variable length integer.
 The encoding takes the first byte of the varint, rotates the 7 bits after MSB to the right by 1.
 The LSB is wrapped around and get put in the 7th bit.
 MSB value is preserved.

+- **RRSLONG:** Two RRSINT32 representing high/low.

+- **SCID:** Clash Royale uses ID like 60000000 for achievements.
+In packets, they often appear as two RRSINT32 (in this case, 0x3C00).
+You will find this in Regions, Cards and Arenas, etc. (Usually defined in a csv file -- row 0 is 60000000, and so on.)

 - **LONG:** Eight bytes, big-endian

 - **STRING:** An integer length, then a UTF-8 encoded string.